gazebosim/gz-cmake/README.md

 ### Prerequisites

-The only prerequisite of `ignition-cmake` is `cmake`.
+The only prerequisite of `gz-cmake` is `cmake`.
 Ubuntu users can install cmake with the package manager:

 ```
 $ sudo apt install cmake